confluentinc/event-streaming-patterns/docs/event-storage/limited-retention-event-stream.md

 ```

 ### Size-Based Retention
-With size based retention, events will begin to be removed from the topic once the total size of the topic violates the configured maximum size.
+With size-based retention, events will begin to be removed from the topic once the total size of the topic violates the configured maximum size.
 Kafka supports a `log.retention.bytes` configure.
 For example, to configure the maximum size of a topic to 100GB you could set the configuration as follows:

 ```bash
 log.retention.bytes=107374127424